waltz /wɔːls $ wɒːlts/ noun [countable]

 ˈnerve-ˌracking, nerve-wracking adjective

-a nerve-racking situation makes you feel very nervous or worried
+a nerve-racking situation makes you feel very nervous

 Speaking in public can be a nerve-wracking experience.